 Poisonous Yet Medicinal!

 All Catha’s are poisonous and contain harmful toxins and alkaloid poison, so can cause skin rashes and other irritant skin problems.
 Although inedible raw, the plant has been cooked and eaten in times of famine as boiling the plant removes the toxins.
-Although its poison is very potent, it does indeed seem rather strange that through the ages it was used for medicinal purposes to remove warts, and cure fits, anaemia and insomnia.
+Although its poison is very potent, it does indeed seem rather strange that through the ages it was used for medicinal purposes to remove warts, and cure fits, anemia and insomnia.
 The leaves were used to make herbal tea as a laxative cure and the roots were used as cold remedies to treat sores.

 Sub-Species, Varieties and Cultivars